over-fitted/cs3245-hw-2/README.md

 Add search functionality

 # Indexing
+We use BSBI with block size of 5000

 Following command assumes that all input files are preprocessed and place in a directory labelled `input`. smallInput includes a subset of preprocessed files from the Reuters dataset.
 Answers for these input files can be found in smallInputAnswer directory model answers can be generated using `inMemoryIndex.py`.